codingquark/llm-prompt-manager/README.md

 #### Search and Filter
 - Use the search bar in the header to find prompts
 - Click on categories in the sidebar to filter
-- Search works across titles, content, and tags
+- Search works across titles and content

 #### Export/Import
 - Go to Settings to export all your data as JSON